tinkerbell/tinkerbell-docs/docs/hardware-data.md

 ## Applying Changes to Tinkerbell

 Once you are happy with your hardware yaml creations, your next task is to furnish these to a running Tinkerbell system.
 This is done via the standard Kubernetes mechanism of applying CRDs.
-The most critical consideration is to ensure you apply the changes to the correct namespace - the namespace the Tinkerbell stack is deployed in.
+The resources _must_ be deployed to the namespace Tinkerbell services are watching (by default the namespace they're deployed to).
 Assuming we previously deployed Tinkerbell in a namespace `tink-system`, and we created a hardware definition in `onpremsm01.yaml`.
 Then we configure Tinkerbell with this information via:

 ```